pear, blue cheese and walnut salad with a maple syrup vinaigrette

 - salt

-Place all of the above ingredients in a small jar and shake, then drizzle over the salad.
+- Mix the vinaigrette dressing ingredients in a small jar and shake well before drizzling over the salad.

 Hi,